 The resultant all solar house (of steel and glass) has a structure that is closer to a steel bridge than a house.
 It is a hi-tech design using structural engineering rather than building techniques.
 There is not a single mud brick, straw bale or piece of timber in it!
-It is also rare in having a ceiling 4.3 metres high at its centre..
+It is also rare in having a ceiling 4.3 metres high at its centre.

 The all-steel structure.
 Despite its size and apparent complexity it was erected in one 12 hour day.
 The diagonal steel tubes add strength and double as water drainage for the gutters.
 The gutters (not yet added) are protected from cyclones by being between the upper and lower Colorbond roof layers.
-The Pindan soil really is this colour.
+Pindan soil really is this colour.

-The all-steel structure demanded dimensional tolerances of only a few millimetres: closer to watch making than builders’ typical plus or minus a centimetre or two.
-The 600 mm perimeter beam has over 40 beam tie downs, all of which needed placing within two to three millimetres in all planes.
+The all-steel structure demanded dimensional tolerances of only a few millimetres.
+This is closer to watch making than builders’ typical plus or minus a centimetre or two.
+The 600 mm perimeter beam has over 40 beam tie downs.
+All needed placing within two to three millimetres in all planes.

 The solar system

-When the all solar house was completed, the solar array was moved closer to the house.
-To cope with irrigation needs it was expanded by adding further Kyocera 130 watt mono-crystalline solar panels, resulting in a total of 3.4 kW (about 18 kWh/day in peak periods).
+As noted above, the original solar system was designed and built just prior to starting work on the house.
+When the all solar house was completed, the solar array was moved closer to it.
+To cope with irrigation I added further 130 watt solar modules.
+The result was 3.4 kW (about 18 kWh/day in peak periods).

 The main solar array (a further bank of mono-crystalline solar panels were installed shortly after this photograph was taken (2005).